brendonky18/Honors-Thesis.CTFs/README.md

-# Note
+# Info
 This repository is a submodule that is part of my senior thesis research.
 You may clone this if you are only interested in the CTFs, however the full repository can be found [here](https://github.com/brendonky18/Honors-Thesis).

-This *README* is meant as a guide for instructors who wish to use any of these modules on how to set up the environment to run these modules.
-Do not provide students with access to this file as it contains all of the solutions for each of the problems.
+This *README* is meant as a guide for anyone who wants to use any of these modules on how to set up the environment to run these modules.
+Do not provide users with access to this file or repository as it contains write-ups for all of the solutions for each challenge.

 # CTF 1: Going Backwards
 ## Solution